 Graphic 3.
 Highlights the differences in survival for different Stage III substages.
-Data used to match the 2017 AJCC staging system update.
+Data from 2017 to match the AJCC staging system update.
+It's important to note that survival rates continue to change.
 Adapted from Gershenwald et al. 2017.

 Recently, a German study from the Central Malignant Melanoma Registry (CMMR) evaluated survival rates for 1553 patients with a Stage III melanoma diagnosis from 2000 to 2012.
 The investigators found generally worse survival rates for patients in this group (and other European groups) as compared with those reported by the AJCC by stage.
-For example, in the CMMR vs the AJCC group, 5-year survival for Stage IIIA was 80% vs 93%.
-For Stage IIIB, it was 75% vs 83%.
-Similar results were seen for 10-year survival and for Stage III in general and in the more advanced substages.
+For example, in the CMMR vs the AJCC group, 5-year survival for Stage IIIa was 80% vs 93%.
+For Stage IIIb, it was 75% vs 83%.
+Similar results were seen for the more advanced substages, Stage III in general, and for survival rates at 10 years.

 Within the Stage III group, survival rates generally get worse as you go from Stage IIIA to Stage IIID.
-This is why it is important you and your oncology team discuss your individual stage and risk.
+This is why it is important that you and your oncology team discuss your individual stage and risk.